Our roundup of the best family travel bloggers you should follow right now for travel inspiration near and far

 They blog about attractions and travel with teens articles.
 You can get a taste for what they are all about reading this article about amazing castles to visit (they are huge castle lovers) and you can follow their travels as they go on social media.
 Facebook, Instagram and Twitter

-If you follow our site you may know that we love going on holidays with the grandparents, as well as the kids, and I was delighted when I discoverer Traveling with our kids as they also have a mix of adventures on their site, catering for different age groups.
+If you follow our site you may know that we love going on holidays with the grandparents, as well as the kids, and I was delighted when I discoverer Travels with my boys as they also have a mix of adventures on their site, catering for different age groups.

 The writer behind this family travel blog is Sam and her family consists of Big K who is 7 and Little K who is 4.

-Travelling With Our Kids is where you can find handy tips which cover many aspects of family travel from destination reports, tips and some useful tips on travelling with a gluten and milk free diet.
+Travels With My Boys is where you can find handy tips which cover many aspects of family travel from destination reports, tips and some useful tips on travelling with a gluten and milk free diet.

 Sam’s favourite picture from her recent travels is from Glen Affric in Scotland.
 The snow-capped mountains and the stunning view were enjoyed by the whole family.
 If you love the outdoor lifestyle and stunning views, then Glen Affric is great for families, you can find their suggestions for visiting here.